 Five days is really the best minimum duration.
 If you are trying to see the Galapagos in a short time span, wanting to save time for mainland Ecuador or a combo trip with Machu Picchu, but still want to get the most out of your time there, five day cruises are great options.
 They’re also great for those who aren’t interested as much in snorkeling.

 5 night / 6 day cruise

 In our opinion, this is really a fantastic cruise duration.
 They are less expensive than 8-day cruises by quite a bit, but give you nearly a full week on board, and allow you to really see and experience the islands.
-Many cruises do not offer this duration, and as it’s primarily just the small ship size that do, you’ll want to plan well in advance.
-Small ships are the only ones currently to offer this duration, but a few larger vessels offer similar 7-day itineraries.
+Many cruises do not offer this duration, and mostly just the small ship size, so you’ll want to plan well in advance.
+Small ships are the only ones currently to offer this duration, but a few larger vessels offer similar 7 day itineraries.

 7 night / 8 day cruise

 For many, the main draw back of 8-day cruises is the price tag.
 If the price is manageable for you, then you are in for a treat and guaranteed an incredible week full of new discoveries each day.
 Eight days is considered the traditional, full-length Galapagos program where you can hit all the highlight species.
 If you don’t like swimming or snorkeling, but wanting an 8-day Galapagos cruise, I’d suggest choosing a mid-size to larger ship where you’ll have other options during marine excursions.